Willin' (song): Covers

 Phish covered the song live on Halloween in 2010 as part of their whole-album cover of Waiting for Columbus.

-Mr. McFall's Chamber covered the song on their debut album, Like the Milk with vocals by their roadie, Dave Brady.
+Steve Earle covered the song on his compilation album Sidetracks, released in 2002.

 Bob Dylan has performed the song live.

 Phil Pritchett covered this song as a duet with Cody Canada on his 2002 album Tougher Than the Rest.
 Jackson Browne covered this song with the band Lucius for the 2016 Showtime TV Series, Roadies.
 Gregg Allman covered “Willin’” in his last album, Southern Blood, released in 2017.

 The Norwegian troubadour Stein Ove Berg covered this song with Norwegian lyrics on his album Vei-Viser (Road Tracks) in 1979.
 Another Norwegian artist named Johan Berggren covered the Stein Ove Berg version of Willin' on his album Ei Hytte Foran Loven (One Cabin Ahead of the Law) in 2021.

 Richard Shindell covered a live version on his album Courier in 2002.

 The Black Crowes included a cover of the song as an iTunes-only bonus track on their acoustic album Croweology in 2010.

 Mandy Moore covered the song on the soundtrack for the This Is Us television series.